-Here is one of many emails from people who stuck with my "45 Day Beginner Program" (PDF), free to readers, and have built a habit of fitness and motivation to carry to the next level.
-Give yourself a few weeks and you too can feel like this gentleman:
+Here is one of many emails from people who stuck with my "45-Day Beginner Program" (PDF) and have built a habit of fitness and motivation to carry to the next level.
+Give yourself a few weeks, and you, too, can feel like this gentleman:

-My own father, not a particularly fit person, decided to quit drinking sodas and switch to water instead.
-Over the course of 2006, he lost 25 lbs by ONLY adding water and subtracting sodas.
-Now, he feels better and has added a fitness component to his life - walking and stretching 20 minutes a day.
+My own father, not a particularly fit person, quit drinking sodas and switched to water instead.
+Over the course of 2006, he lost 25 pounds by only adding water and subtracting sodas.
+Now he feels better and has added a fitness component to his life -- walking and stretching 20 minutes a day.
 I know 2007 will be a better year for him.

-If you have fallen off the wagon from January 2007 resolutions, time to get back up and try again.
-Click the 45 Day Plan above and get the FREE starter plan, or go to the Military.com eBook Fitness Store and find a level of fitness suitable to you and your goals - whether that goal is to ace the Army PFT or go Special Operations in the Navy.
+If you have fallen off the wagon from your January 2007 resolutions, it's time to get back up and try again.
+Click the 45-Day Plan above and get the free starter plan, or go to the Military.com eBook Fitness Store and find a level of fitness suitable to you and your goals -- whether that goal is to ace the Army PFT or go Special Operations in the Navy.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.